 These lifestyle changes are worth the extra effort to make sure your gentle giant lives a long and happy life – and to avoid unnecessary vet bills!

 Bloat is condition when a dog’s stomach filling with gas causing it to twist and contort in a way that cuts off the blood supply to the digestive system, preventing the gas and any stomach contents from leaving.

-Bloat can also affect other nearby organs, often the spleen which may twist and lose circulation, and may cause vital veins to become obstructed in a dog’s spine leading to blood being unable to travel back to the heart.
+Bloat can also affect other nearby organs, often the spleen (splenic torsion) which may twist and lose circulation, and may cause vital veins to become obstructed in a dog’s spine leading to blood being unable to travel back to the heart.

 Even though bloat occurs rarely, every dog owner must be aware of the symptoms and the severity of the condition so they can act fast in an emergency.

 The symptoms of canine bloat will involve one or more of the following:

 Symptoms can onset very quickly.
 If you suspect your dog has bloat you must contact your vet immediately.